What I do

 What the package creates

-- Property photography, walk-through video, field notes, and local context
+- Photography, video, field notes, interviews, product context, and location context

-- A clearer story for listings, project pages, investor materials, and articles
+- A clearer story for websites, launches, listings, investor materials, editorial packages, and social campaigns

 - Editing, posting, web page support, cross-page placement, and social distribution

-- Assets that make remote evaluation easier before someone commits time or capital
+- Assets that make the offer easier to understand before someone commits attention, time, or capital

 Good fit if

-- The value depends on location, atmosphere, condition, story, or future use
+- The value depends on atmosphere, story, product quality, local context, or future use

 - You need one operator thinking about media, copy, strategy, and distribution together

-- The project sits at the intersection of real estate, hospitality, regional development, or akiya investment
+- The project sits at the intersection of media, commerce, hospitality, regional development, food, culture, or real estate

 The two-day, two-night minimum gives the site enough time to be captured properly, with room for arrival, scouting, primary production, and return travel.